codersforcauses/beginner-2023summer-g4/README.md

 - Street Sleuth (Accuracy)
 - Local Landmark (Awareness)

+Leaderboard to compete with friends! a bunch of errors in the browser console you can ignore!

 ## Required APIs
 Perth PinPoint relies on multiple APIs in order to function, this includes `<apis>`.
 Perth PinPoint provides restricted keys for this that are free to use, however instructions on using your own API keys are below:
 `todo`